Speed means low cost and low-power operation

 We have developed, analyzed and optimized the cryptographic code of ocrypto since 2013.
 During that time, we have introduced several unique algorithmic innovations, in order to achieve state-of-the-art performance while ensuring constant-time code execution:

 Going beyond algorithmic innovations, we have carefully written the most critical parts of the code in assembly language for popular microcontroller cores.
 The result is typically more than three times as fast as a good implementation in C. ocrypto thus makes advanced communication protocols and advanced firmware security features feasible even on low-power, low-cost 32-bit microcontrollers without hardware accelerators.
-Or even for processors with hardware acceleration: in situations where hardware acceleration does not cover all relevant algorithms, is not available to all microcontroller cores, or in systems where real-time threads compete for the accelerator hardware (e.g., where the application code competes with a BLE stack, or multiple encrypted connections run in parallel).
+Or even for processors with hardware acceleration: in situations where the hardware accelerator does not cover all relevant algorithms, is not available to all microcontroller cores, or in systems where real-time threads compete for the accelerator hardware (e.g., where the application code competes with a BLE stack, or multiple encrypted connections run in parallel).

 |Instruction set architecture||ARMv6-M||ARMv7-M||ARMv7E-M with FPv4-SP extension||MIPS32 with DSP enhancements|

 |Clock frequency||16 MHz||48 MHz||64 MHz||200 MHz|